Process Server for Restraining Order in Houston, Texas. Deliver a Restraining Order. serve a Restraining Order

 How to Deliver a Restraining Order Step-by-Step

-- Provide the respondent’s information and possible addresses
+3. Provide the respondent’s information and possible addresses.

 What Happens After a Restraining Order Is Served?

 After service, the respondent is legally bound by the terms of the order.
 Violating any part of it can result in arrest or additional legal penalties.
-The court will then proceed with any follow-up hearings or actions depending on the circumstances of the case.
+From there, the court will proceed with any follow-up hearings or actions depending on the circumstances of the case.

 What If the Person Avoids Service?